kindelia/Kindelia/WHITEPAPER.md

 }
 ```

-As usual, it can be called inside `run` statement.
-For example, the statement
+That `Increment` function can be called inside `run` statements.
+For example,
-below increments the state of the `'Increment'` function `3` times:
+the statement below increments its state `3` times:

 ```
 run {